Ministers interrupt Sessions and are removed from religious freedom conference

 Security then began escorting Hamilton out as some in the audience booed and heckled him.

-"I thought were here to protect religious liberty, sir.
-I thought were here to protect religious liberty," he said.
+"I thought we were here to protect religious liberty, sir.
+I thought we were here to protect religious liberty," he said.

 "I am a pastor of a Baptist church, and you are escorting me out for exercising my religious freedom," Hamilton said, adding: "That is very hypocritical for this group of people to be wanting to be protecting religious freedom while you are escorting me out for doing that work."